roop/roop.github.io/_posts/2015-07-13-doing-it-all-in-code.md

 ---
 layout: post
 title: "Doing it all in code"
-description: "I'm one of those developers who like to write down the UI
+description: "I'm one of those developers who like to specify the app's UI
               in code.
 I'd like to show you how my setup looks like."
 tagline: "Programmatic UI in iOS"
 category: posts
 plug: all-in-code
 ---

-I'm one of those developers who likes to specify the layout of an app's UI in source code.
+I'm one of those developers who like to specify the layout of an app's UI in source code.
 I use Interface Builder as well, but to a much lesser extent.
 I think arguments can be made for and against both methods, and it really comes down to personal preferences, priorities and workflows.